Council of the North

 The Council of the North was an administrative body first set up in 1484 by King Richard III of England, to improve access to conciliar justice in Northern England.
-This built upon steps by King Edward IV of England in delegating authority in the north to Richard, duke of Gloucester (i.e. before Richard himself became king), and in establishing the Council of Wales and the Marches.
+This built upon steps by King Edward IV of England in delegating authority in the north to Richard, Duke of Gloucester, as Richard was known before he became king, and in establishing the Council of Wales and the Marches.

 It was based in Yorkshire throughout its history: first at Sheriff Hutton Castle and at Sandal Castle, and then at King's Manor, York.
 Henry VIII re-established the council after the English Reformation, when the north became identified with Roman Catholicism.
 It was abolished in 1641, just before the English Civil War.

 History

 First creation

 The first 'council in the north' was established in 1484 by King Richard III of England.
 The council was administered from Sheriff Hutton.
 Richard placed the council in the hands of John de la Pole, 1st Earl of Lincoln, who was charged with control primarily of Yorkshire.
 A sudden decline in numbers of cases from the far northern counties appearing in the court of king's bench at this time may indicate that in the middle and late 1480s litigants from Northumberland, Cumberland and Westmorland diverted certain legal affairs to this new council.

 After Richard's death the council was re-established by Henry VII in 1489, nominally led by the king's young son Arthur Tudor.
 After Arthur's early death it existed as a sporadically constituted body to deal with pressing issues.
 The council was led by Thomas Savage, Archbishop of York from shortly after his appointment as Archbishop in 1501 until his death in 1507.
 During this time he clashed with Henry Percy, 4th Earl of Northumberland, one of the most powerful noblemen in the north of England.
 Northumberland had wanted several of the positions on the council to go to his supporters but was unable to secure these positions, he had also frequently clashed with two of the Archbishop's household officers Sir John Hotham and Sir Robert Constable.
 The Archbishop's and the Earl's retinues notably clashed on the road out of Fulford near York in 1504 and the Archbishop's career declined after this point, although he maintained leadership of the council.
 Following the death of Savage most of the administration of the north was handled by the king's mother Margaret Beaufort via a council based in the Midlands.